Motion sickness: Motion felt but not seen

-In these cases, motion is sensed by the vestibular system and hence the motion is felt, but no motion or little motion is detected by the visual system, as in terrestrial motion sickness.
+In these cases, motion is sensed by the vestibular system and hence the motion is felt, but no motion or little motion is detected by the visual system.

 Carsickness

-A specific form of terrestrial motion sickness, being carsick is quite common and evidenced by disorientation while reading a map, a book, or a small screen during travel.
-Carsickness results from the sensory conflict arising in the brain from differing sensory inputs.
-Motion sickness is caused by a conflict between signals arriving in the brain from the inner ear, which forms the base of the vestibular system, the sensory apparatus that deals with movement and balance, and which detects motion mechanically.
-If someone is looking at a stationary object within a vehicle, such as a magazine, their eyes will inform their brain that what they are viewing is not moving.
+Carsickness is quite common and may be caused by reading a map, a book, or a small screen during travel.
+If someone is looking at a stationary object within a moving vehicle, such as a magazine, their eyes will inform their brain that what they are viewing is not moving.
 Their inner ears, however, will contradict this by sensing the motion of the vehicle.

-Varying theories exist as to cause.
-The sensory conflict theory notes that the eyes view motion while riding in the moving vehicle while other body sensors sense stillness, creating conflict between the eyes and inner ear.
-Another suggests the eyes mostly see the interior of the car which is motionless while the vestibular system of the inner ear senses motion as the vehicle goes around corners or over hills and even small bumps.
-Therefore, the effect is worse when looking down but may be lessened by looking outside of the vehicle.
+Alternatively, carsickness may occur when the vestibular system senses stillness but the eyes see motion.

-In the early 20th century, Austro-Hungarian scientist Róbert Bárány observed the back and forth movement of the eyes of railroad passengers as they looked out the side windows at the scenery whipping by.
+In the early 20th century, Austro-Hungarian scientist Róbert Bárány observed the back-and-forth movement of the eyes of railroad passengers as they looked out the side windows at the scenery whipping by.
 He called this "railway nystagmus", also known as "optokinetic nystagmus".
 His findings were published in the journal Laeger, 83:1516, Nov.17, 1921.

 Airsickness

-Air sickness is a kind of terrestrial motion sickness induced by certain sensations of air travel.
-It is a specific form of motion sickness and is considered a normal response in healthy individuals.
-It is essentially the same as carsickness but occurs in an airplane.
-An airplane may bank and tilt sharply, and unless passengers are sitting by a window, they are likely to see only the stationary interior of the plane due to the small window sizes and during flights at night.
+Airsickness is essentially the same as carsickness, and is considered a normal response in healthy individuals.
+An airplane may bank and tilt sharply, and unless passengers are looking outside a window, they are likely to see only the stationary interior of the plane, especially during flights at night.
 Another factor is that while in flight, the view out of windows may be blocked by clouds, preventing passengers from seeing the moving ground or passing clouds.